-Brian Tucker is the senior account executive for Hi Mountain Seasoning, and for nearly a decade he’s been slicing, dicing, seasoning and savoring wild game of every type.
-Annually, he prepares and processes between 30 and 40 big-game animals in his home state of Wyoming.
-Needless to say, he knows a few things about making venison taste the way the Creator intended.
+Brian Tucker of Wyoming is the senior account executive for Hi Mountain Seasoning, and for nearly a decade he’s been slicing, dicing, seasoning and savoring wild game of every type.
+He prepares and processes between 30 and 40 big-game animals a year.

 Start with Quality Field Care

-According to Tucker, the first step to keeping your venison from tasting like it was run over by a semi is quality field care, and this really begins with the shot.
-We all make poor shots on occasion – it’s just a reality of hunting – but a well-placed arrow and quick, clean kill is the way to go.
-The longer it takes a wounded deer to die, the more adrenaline and lactic acid builds up in its system, which can affect the overall flavor of the meat.
+According to Tucker, the first step to keeping your venison from tasting like it was run over by a semi is quality field care.
+This begins with the shot.
+We all make poor shots on occasion – it’s a reality of hunting – but a well-placed arrow or bullet and quick, clean kill is the way to go.
+The longer it takes a wounded deer to die, the more adrenaline and lactic acid builds up in its system.
+That can affect the flavor of the meat.

-Once a deer is down, Tucker insists bowhunters remove intestinal organs with haste.
-Once blood stops pumping the decomposition process begins, and the internal bacteria goes to work.
-This process is accelerated in higher temperatures, so it’s vital to get the internal organs out and get the meat cooling immediately.
-Stuffing a block of ice inside the deer’s cavity is a good start, especially if you have to drive the deer to another location for processing.
+Once a deer is down, Tucker believes it’s important to remove the organs and entrails quickly.
+Once blood stops pumping the decomposition process begins, and internal bacteria goes to work.
+This process is accelerated in higher temperatures, so it’s vital to remove the organs and get the meat cooling immediately.
+Stuffing a block of ice inside the deer’s cavity is a good start, especially if you have to drive it to another location for processing.

 Keep the Meat Cool

-Skinning the carcass is also essential to the cooling process.
-Keep in mind a deer’s coat is designed to keep the cold out and the heat in so it can regulate its body temperature.
-As soon as Tucker has a chance, he skins the deer completely and hangs it whole in a walk-in cooler that is set between 38 and 40 degrees Fahrenheit.
-After skinning, Tucker removes as much of the gristle, fat and silver skin as he possibly can.
-This cuts down on processing time and ensures that the meat will be as tender as possible.
+Skinning the carcass also is essential to the cooling process.
+A deer’s hide and fur are designed to keep it warm and help regulate its body temperature.
+As soon as Tucker has a chance, he skins the deer and hangs it in a walk-in cooler set between 38-40 degrees Fahrenheit.
+After skinning, Tucker removes as much of the gristle, fat and silver skin as possible.
+This cuts down on processing time and helps ensure tender meat.

-If a walk-in cooler is not available or you plan to process the deer yourself, quarter the deer and place the meat in an over-sized cooler if outside temperatures are above 40 degrees.
-Throw a layer of ice in the bottom of the cooler, lay the deer quarters on top and then add more ice.
-Tilt the cooler with the drain plug open so the melted ice and purged blood drain cleanly.
+If a walk-in cooler is not available or you plan to process the deer yourself, quarter it and place the meat in an oversized cooler if outside temperatures are more than 40 degrees.
+Put a layer of ice in the bottom of the cooler, lay the deer quarters on top and add more ice.
+Open the drain plug, tilt the cooler, and let the melted ice and blood drain.

-Tucker insists on aging venison as well and considers it an important step in creating succulent, tender meat with good texture.
-Ideally, he prefers to dry age his venison by hanging it in a 38- to 40-degree cooler for about five days.
-This process denatures the meat and helps tenderize it.
-You can create a makeshift walk-in cooler by taking the shelves out of an old refrigerator and creating a rack in the top that allows the quarters to hang freely.
+Tucker insists on aging venison and considers it an important step in creating succulent, tender meat with good texture.
+He dry ages his venison by hanging it in a 38- to 40-degree cooler for about five days.
+This helps tenderize it.
+You can create a walk-in cooler by taking the shelves out of an old refrigerator and creating a rack in the top.
+This will allow your deer quarters to hang freely.
 You could also use an oversized cooler.
-However, Tucker recommends using this method for only a couple days because it does not allow the meat to vent properly.
+However, Tucker recommends using this method for only a couple days because it does not allow the meat to properly vent.

-When processing your meat, look for where the muscles connect and membranes run and begin making your cuts.
-Following these natural cut lines will allow you to separate your cuts so you can pick the best ones for the type of cooking you want to achieve.
-For example, a hindquarter has two primary roasts, the round roast and the tip roast.
+When processing your meat, look for where the muscles connect and membranes run to make your cuts.
+Following these natural lines will allow you to separate the cuts and pick the best ones for your meals.
+For example, a hindquarter has two primary roasts — the round and tip.
 The round roast typically has less sinew, which makes it less tough and an ideal cut for venison steaks on the grill.
-By contrast, the tip roast tends to have more sinew, making it a little tougher and better for a slow cooker or the grinder.
+By contrast, the tip roast tends to have more sinew, making it a tougher and better for a slow cooker or the grinder.

 Trimming the Fat

-Tucker emphasizes the need to trim as much sinew, membrane, fat and other connecting tissue from your meat as possible.
-These create a tougher piece of meat and will affect its overall flavor and texture.
-And for making burger meat, Tucker prefers a ratio of 80 percent venison and 20 percent beef fat.
+Tucker emphasizes the need to trim as much sinew, membrane, fat and other connecting tissue as possible.
+These create tougher meat and can affect its flavor and texture.
+For making burger meat, he prefers a ratio of 80 percent venison and 20 percent beef fat.
 For a smokier flavor, he will do 80 percent venison, 10 percent beef fat and 10 percent bacon ends.
-Pork fat is also a good option when making burger or a breakfast sausage mix.
+Pork fat also is a good option when making burger or a breakfast sausage mix.

 Mind the Temp

-There are many cuts and cooking methods when it comes to venison, but Tucker feels the biggest mistake most people make is overcooking this rich source of protein.
-Venison is meant to be enjoyed rare, and if done right, it’s like eating butter.
-Because of the lack of fat, venison cooks faster than beef, so it only needs to reach a temperature of 130 degrees – get much higher and the meat begins to toughen.
-Lastly, using a dry rub, marinade or brine will not only tenderize your meat, but will enhance its natural flavor.
+Tucker believes the biggest mistake most people make is overcooking this rich source of protein.
+Many chefs and hunters believe venison is meant to be enjoyed rare and if done right, it’s like eating butter.
+Because of the lack of fat, venison cooks faster than beef.
+It only needs to reach a temperature of 130 degrees – get much higher and the meat begins to toughen.
+Using a dry rub, marinade or brine will not only tenderize your meat, but also will enhance its natural flavor.

 Choose the Right Recipe